Cheapest electricity tariff in the UK with a smart meter

 - Time bands: for time-of-use, check exact hours, weekends and seasonal changes.

-Important: Smart meters don’t automatically make electricity cheaper.
+Important: Smart meters do not automatically make electricity cheaper.
 They enable tariffs that can be cheaper for some households, but the best value still depends on your usage pattern and region.

 Two realistic scenarios (with numbers)

-These examples are simplified to show how “cheap” can change depending on when you use electricity.
-Rates are illustrative and not a live quote.
+These examples are simplified to show how cheap can change depending on when you use electricity.
+Rates are illustrative and not a live quote — the single-rate figures are benchmarked against the July 2026 capped electricity rate (26.11p/kWh, 57.19p/day standing charge).
 Standing charges vary by region.

 Scenario A: Flat user (no EV, mostly evening use)